Choosing Straw Bales for Home Construction

 “Long-straw bales” are bales made of straw, or the dried stalks of grain crops, that are typically 14” tall (in 2-string bales) and 16” tall (in 3-string bales.)
 ‘Short-straw bales’ contain straw lengths usually closer to 6 inches long.
 (Note: Both types of bales can have similar bale dimensions, it is just the stalk length of the straw that differs.)

-Straw bale home construction
+Straw bale home under construction

 Long-straw, for-construction bales in use on a bale home using the hybrid wall system; a combination of post-&-beam and load-bearing.